terrier-org/pyterrier/docs/installation.rst

 Pre-requisites
 ==============

 PyTerrier requires Python 3.7 or newer, and Java 11 or newer.

-PyTerrier is natively supported on Linux and Mac OS X. PyTerrier uses `Pytrec_eval <https://github.com/cvangysel/pytrec_eval>`_ for evaluation, and the latter does not install automatically on Windows.
+PyTerrier is natively supported on Linux, Mac OS X and Windows.

 Installation
 ============